jnmclarty/WhitePaper/English/WhitePaper[EN].md

 When a borrower’s identity has been sufficiently verified, the RAA signs a message containing all relevant data points produced in its risk-assessment processes using the private key associated with its publicized public key.
 A borrower’s true identity remains obfuscated and the attestation simply provides the RAA’s assessment of the borrower’s likelihood of default.
 Once the borrower deploys a loan contract to the network and the RAA has verified that the contract will indeed compensate the RAA the agreed upon percentage of the loan, the RAA will add its signed attestation to the loan contract.

 **In order to bootstrap the Dharma Loan Network and iterate on the protocol, Dharma.io will provide RAA services as part of a developer alpha program.
 As time goes on, we hope other RAAs will emerge in order to create an ecosystem of attestors with varying loan type and risk profile expertise, and plan on creating tools that give entities means of becoming RAAs with little technical / regulatory overhead.**

+_Note: Initially, the Dharma Loan Browser will only surface loans attested to by a small, trusted cadre of 2-3 RAAs (Dharma.io included).
+This is meant to reduce the attack surface of the protocol during its early development, given the significant added complexity of opening up the RAA Marketplace to untrusted parties._

 _Who would a Risk-Assessment Attestor be?_<br>
 Any entity in the world with a reasonable proxy for assessing a borrower’s identity and an interest in delivering credit products is in a profitable position to become an RAA.
 This could include: